 Some sharing apps are useful while others (like Instagram) are not available.

-Accuracy of the sensors could be better and a bit laggy when changing between features.
+Accuracy of the sensors could be better and the watch is a bit laggy when changing between features.